craigwatson/puppet-vmwaretools/README.markdown

 ##Release Notes

+### 0.2.0
+* `vmwaretools::timesync`
+  * New class: Handles management of time sychronisation with vSphere.
+Thanks to [Aaron Hicks](https://github.com/Aethylred) for the pull request [GitHub Issue #18](https://github.com/craigwatson/puppet-vmwaretools/pull/18)!
+* `vmwaretools::config_tools`
+  * Renamed class: was previously `vmwaretools::kernel_upgrade`
+* `vmwaretools`
+  * New parameter: `timesync`.
+This paramter enables/disables the timesync feature of the VMware Tools.
+Defaults to undef (literal), which will leave time synchronisation unmanaged.
+Valid managed values are `true` to enable timesync and `false` to disable timesync, both literal booleans.

 ### 0.1.2
 * `vmwaretools::params`
   * Moving back to `vmci.ko` - see discussion on [GitHub Issue #14](https://github.com/craigwatson/puppet-vmwaretools/pull/14), huge thanks to [Ryan McKern](https://github.com/mckern) for the investigative work!

 ### 0.1.1
 * Readme